ckeditor/ckeditor5/docs/getting-started/setup/getting-and-setting-data.md

 The {@link module:core/editor/editorconfig~EditorConfig.initialData `initialData`} property will initialize the editor with the provided data, overriding the content provided at the HTML level.

-If you are setting up the editor with integrations like {@link getting-started/installation/react/react React}, consult the documentation for additional properties provided to initialize the data.
+If you are setting up the editor with integrations like {@link getting-started/integrations/react React}, consult the documentation for additional properties provided to initialize the data.

 ## Getting the editor data with `getData()`

-If the editor content needs to be retrieved on demand for any reason, like for sending it to the server through an Ajax call, use the `getData()` method:
+If the editor content needs to be retrieved on demand for any reason, such as for sending it to the server through an Ajax call, use the `getData()` method:

 ```js
 const data = editor.getData();